 NOTE: "On school property" was not defined for survey respondents.
-The term "anywhere" is not used in the YRBS questionnaire; students are simply asked how many days they carried a weapon during the past 30 days.

-SOURCE: Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Youth Risk Behavior Surveillance System (YRBSS), 2007.
+The term "anywhere" is not used in the YRBS questionnaire; students are simply asked on how many days they carried a weapon during the past 30 days.
+Race categories exclude persons of Hispanic ethnicity.
+SOURCE: Centers for Disease Control and Prevention, National Center for Chronic Disease Prevention and Health Promotion, Youth Risk Behavior Surveillance System (YRBSS), 2009.